sb2nov/mac-setup/BashCompletion/README.md

     $ brew install bash-completion

-Bash completion will installed on `/usr/local/etc/bash_completion.d`
+Bash completion will be installed in `/usr/local/etc/bash_completion.d`

 So that this works, Add the following line to your ~/.bash_profile: